Zequez/logseq-vault/pages/Villageware.md

 - Villageware is software meant to be used by a village of people.
-Villages are different from arbitrary groups
+- Villages are different from arbitrary groups of people in that they are meant to be collaborative environments by definition.
+- Villageware has the following characteristics.